-The cell body bears the nucleus and organelles.
+Cell body possess the nucleus and organelles.

-The dendrites receive (and combine) signals.
+Dendrites receive (and combine) signals.

-The axons conduct signals.
+Axons conduct signals.

-The myelin sheath surrounds the axon in a discontinuous manner (form the nodes of Ranvier).
+Myelin sheath surrounds the axon in a discontinuous manner (form the nodes of Ranvier).

-Nerve cells can be long (for example: a motor neuron's cell body in the spinal cord and the axon ends in your toes).
+Nerve cells can be very long (for example: a motor neuron's cell body in the spinal cord and the axon ends in your toes).

 An axon ends with terminal bulbs or synaptic knobs that transmit the signal through a specialized junction: the synapse.